threeandthreee/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

 - Dexsanity: A Pokémon's Dex entry can hold a check.
 This is tied to specific Pokémon
 - Dexcountsanity: A certain amount of Dex entries hold checks.
 This is not tied to specific Pokémon but a total
 - Shopsanity: Includes shop items in the pool
+- Grasssanity: Cutting every grass tile is a location
+- Bug Catching Contest: Shuffles prizes for the bug catching contest, from participating to winning
+- Randomize Pokémon Requests: Adds Bill's Grandpa's rewards and the Lake of Rage Magikarp prize to the pool
+- Randomize Phone Calls: Adds items from trainer phone calls to the pool

 ## What other changes are made to the game?